 #3: Presenting Vision & Mission as a Contrast Quotes

 We strongly suggest following the minimalistic rule: less text = a better-looking slide.

 Before finalizing a slide ask yourself whether you need the full text or you can trim it somehow.
-Here’s an example: a dark picture, eye-catching icon and your most important statement in the white text.
+Here’s an example: a dark picture, outline elegant icons of a map and eye, and your most important statement in the white text.

-#4: Roadmap towards your Vision
+#4: Roadmap Towards Your Vision

 #5: Venn Diagram to Show Values & Plans Interrelation

-You can underline the synergy between the core company values, mission, and vision.
+The Venn diagram can help underline the synergy between the core company values, mission, and vision.
 Show that all three elements are important in helping to shape the overall organizational strategy.
-Venn diagrams look good in any style just use colors consistent with your brand or some neutral ones.
-You can easily use transparent or flat style Venn diagrams.
+There’s also a place for notes or comments, if you’d like to include them on the slide.

-#7: Diagrams to Show Vision and Mission
+#7: More Diagrams to Show Vision and Mission